Vybz Kartel: Murder conviction

-2014–present: Music from prison
+2014–2024: Music and release

-Since his incarceration in 2011, Vybz Kartel has been releasing new music prolifically.
-Jamaican prison officials have denied allowing him recording privileges, and Kartel has refused to state the exact source of the recordings, whose lyrical content includes current events.
+Despite his incarceration in 2011, Vybz Kartel released new music prolifically.
+Jamaican prison officials denied allowing him recording privileges and Kartel refused to state the exact source of the recordings, despite the lyrical content including current events.

-In 2016, while in prison, Kartel released his most internationally successful album, King of the Dancehall, which peaked at number 2 on the US Billboard Reggae Charts.
+In 2016, while in prison, Kartel released his most internationally successful album, King of the Dancehall, which peaked at number 2 on the US Billboard Reggae Chart.
 The album included the single "Fever" which topped various local music charts and became his most successful on streaming websites.

-Kartel re-teamed with Kingston Story producer Dre Skull for the single "Real Bad Gal" in 2017.
-Two of his seven children, have continued his musical legacy, as Jaheim, also known as Little Vybz, and Akheel Raheim Palmer, also known as Little Addi, have been releasing music since 2014 as a duo known as PG 13 (also known as Kartel Sons).
-In 2019, both were featured on the "Fully Gaza" riddim, on separate songs, with Likkle Vybz teaming with father Vybz on the title track "Fully Gaza", while Likkle Addi performs solo on "Dolla Sign" which interpolates portions of the chorus from his father's single of the same name, on the Goodlife riddim, from 2009.
+"Fever" was certified gold in 2020.

-In January 2020, Kartel released a 10 track album, "To Tanesha", which was dedicated to his ex-girlfriend and mother of his three children, Tanesha Johnson.
+In January 2020, Kartel released a 10-track album, To Tanesha, which was dedicated to his ex-wife and mother of his three children, Tanesha Johnson.
 They co-produced the album with their respective record labels: Short Boss Muzik and Vybz Kartel Muzik.
 On 26 June 2020, Kartel released his fifteenth studio album, Of Dons & Divas.
-He also appeared on Busta Rhymes' 2020 album Extinction Level Event 2: The Wrath of God.

-Exactly six years later on 3 April 2020, a three-member panel of judges in the Jamaican Court of Appeal reaffirmed Kartel's conviction.
+In April 2020, a three-member panel of judges in the Jamaican Court of Appeal reaffirmed Kartel's conviction.
 On 17 April 2020, the Court of Appeal reduced Kartel's parole eligibility to 32 years and 6 months, citing Justice Campbell's failure to consider time the singer had spent in jail while awaiting trial in 2014.

-Kartel will now be eligible for parole in 2046.
+On 14 March 2024, Kartel's conviction was quashed by the UK Privy Council due to juror misconduct, requiring the Jamaica Court of Appeal to decide if a retrial would take place.
+On 31 July 2024, Kartel, along with Shawn ‘Shawn Storm’ Campbell, Kahira Jones, and Andre St. John were freed after the Jamaica Court of Appeal declined to retry the case, citing expense, passage of time, and Kartel's declining health among the reasons.

+Vybz Kartel's album Party With Me received a 2025 Grammy Awards nomination for Best Reggae Album.

 Personal life

 Vybz Kartel's first child was born on 18 April 2003, when he was 27 years old.
-This child, along with two other children, he had with longtime girlfriend Tanesha 'Shorty' Johnson.
-Kartel also has six more children from other relationships.
-On 17 May 2020, it was revealed that Kartel's 15-year-old son was expecting a child with an 18-year-old woman, making Vybz a grandfather for the first time.
+He subsequently had two other children with the child’s mother, his longtime girlfriend Tanesha 'Shorty' Johnson.
+Kartel also has four more children from other relationships.
+On 17 May 2020, it was revealed that Kartel's 15-year-old son was expecting a child with an 18-year-old girl, making Vybz a grandfather for the first time.

-Skin whitening

-Kartel has come under controversy over perceived skin whitening, or "bleaching", leading him to claim the use of "cake soap" to lighten his skin.
-The Blue Power Group, Jamaican manufacturer of the popular cake soap (or "blue soap"), has refuted claims it changes skin color.
-Kartel stated the soap used to lighten his skin was his own company brand, which he intended to release on the local market and to overseas clients.